byterubpay/byterub-site/_posts/2018-03-03-logs-for-the-Community-meeting-held-on-2018-03-03.md

 **\<ArticMine>** So I am in the camp of safely splitting of the XMV by using the same mixing on both chains
 **\<sgp\_>** The XMV
 **\<sgp\_>** In regards to ArticMine's comments, I have some news
 **\<sgp\_>** ByteRubmooo and stoffu have been hard at work on a tool that could be used to mitigate the impact of hardforks.
-You can see my comment on the issue, where it provides three key features: https://github.com/byterubpay/monero/pull/3322
+You can see my comment on the issue, where it provides three key features: https://github.com/byterubpay/byterub/pull/3322
 **\<Randolf>** As an end-user, if it's a hard-fork then I naturally see that as a benefit to me because it means that my holdings increase.
 The question becomes, do I keep my hard forked holdings, or do I sell them (e.g., for ByteRub or something else)?
 **\<sgp\_>** Before you get overly excited that someone has created a tool, keep in mind this tool only works if many people use it.
 If only about 20% of people claiming their ByteRubV use this sort of tool, then about 42% of those who use the tool will still have their transactions revealed immediately after the fork.
 This is still better than 100% of transactions.
 Furthermore, using a tool when some number of transactions exist after the fork will have significant benefits.
 **\<ArticMine>** Yes I am very much aware of their work.
 It provides some very critical tools
 **\<ArticMine>** To do what I am suggesting
 **\<Randolf>** My perspective, as an end-user, is that ByteRub is the de facto base or fallback that I can always depend on.
 **\<Randolf>** s/My/From my/
-**\<monerobux>** Randolf meant to say: From my perspective, as an end-user, is that ByteRub is the de facto base or fallback that I can always depend on.
+**\<byterubbux>** Randolf meant to say: From my perspective, as an end-user, is that ByteRub is the de facto base or fallback that I can always depend on.
 **\<sgp\_>** The problem is that, with ringsize 5, we need to get over 2/3 of ByteRubV claimers to use a tool like this, at least initially
 **\<ArticMine>** Ringsize will likely be a topic ant the dev meeting
 **\<ArticMine>** at